cfp-energy/security-operations-task/README.md

 Two simplified parts of the same application environment are provided: A database dump and an API service.
 Your task is to automate setting up the production environment in a reliable and testable manner using "infrastructure as code" principles.

 The goal is to end up with a limited set of commands that would install and run them using containers.
 You can use any software that you find suitable for the task.
-The code should come with instructions on how to run and deploy it to AWS (or any other cloud you are comfortable with).
+The code should come with instructions on how to run and deploy it to AZURE (or any other cloud you are comfortable with).

 ### Running the database